Beginner Guide

 How often should I re-measure?

 For body shape identification, one accurate session is enough.
+Your fundamental shape rarely changes unless you experience significant weight change, pregnancy, or hormonal shifts.
 For fitness tracking, measure every 4 to 6 weeks.
-Your fundamental shape rarely changes unless you experience significant weight change, pregnancy, or hormonal shifts.

 What if my tape measure is in centimeters?